 Anteros is the animal groom who longs to find his place in an inhospitable world.
 His tale stands alongside Beauty and the Beast, and East of the Sun, West of the Moon, which find their roots in the myth of Cupid and Psyche.
-This ancient Greek myth is believed to between 2,500 and 6,000 years old.
-It has all the same themes as Beauty and the Swan, especially the idea that “love cannot dwell where there is no trust.”
+This ancient Greek myth is believed to be between 2,500 and 6,000 years old.
+It has all the same themes as Beauty and the Swan, especially the idea that: “love cannot dwell where there is no trust.”

-A life of isolation, of exile, is a common theme in animal groom tales.
-Of powerless and misrepresentation.
-I think this stems from the unrefined and unrestrained element of youth symbolized by these animal grooms.
-Overall through, the most powerful message is of the transformative power of love, and the importance of humility and grace.
-Of hope which is born when beauty overlaps the world of shadow and despair.
-Of a gentle heart which is capable of love, and not just lust.
+A life of isolation, of exile, is a common theme in animal groom tales, of powerlessness and misrepresentation.
+I think this stems from the unrefined and unrestrained element of youth, symbolized by these animal grooms.
+Overall, through, the most powerful message is of the transformative power of love, and the importance of humility and grace, and of hope, which is born when beauty overlaps the world of shadow and despair; of a gentle heart, which is capable of love, and not just lust.
 Psychiatrist Karl Jaspers spoke of the “loving struggle to describe the relentless search for truth between two people who love each other; each helps the other find truth and become “their true self.”

 Metamorphosis is a theme that runs throughout the pages of this book.
-It is something close to my heart, because ever since our ancestors tracked the stars across the sky, they began to contemplate life.
-If nothing outside of the “normal” paradigm is even allowed to considered then human hopes and longing for meaning and transcendence are shattered.
+It is something close to my heart because, ever since our ancestors tracked the stars across the sky, they began to contemplate life.
+If nothing outside of the “normal” paradigm is even allowed to considered, then human hopes and longing for meaning and transcendence are shattered.
 For me this finds its purest expression in love.
-Not Hollywood love, but true love which asks lovers to help each other move through the resistance to change.
-For whether to be broken or strengthened, it is best heated in the furnace of love’s flame.
+Not Hollywood love, but true love, which asks lovers to help each other move through the resistance to change.
+For, whether to be broken or strengthened, it is best heated in the furnace of love”s flame.

-This is seen an amusing local variant of a Polynesian myth, where legend tells of “a maiden named Hina (moon) who enjoyed bathing in a certain pool.
+This is seen in an amusing local variant of a Polynesian myth, where legend tells of “a maiden named Hina (moon), who enjoyed bathing in a certain pool.
 A great big eel, one day, swam past and touched her.
-This occurred again day after day, until, on one occasion, it threw off its eel costume and a beautiful youth, Te Tuna (the Eel), stood before her, whom she accepted as her lover.
-Thereafter he would visit her in human form, but become an eel when he swam away.”
+This occurred again, day after day until, on one occasion, it threw off its eel costume and a beautiful youth, Te Tuna (the Eel), stood before her, whom she accepted as her lover.
+Thereafter, he would visit her in human form, but become an eel when he swam away.”

-Stories involving animal grooms and animal totems are found all over the world.
-From Raven in the Pacific Northwest, to the anthropomorphic gods of ancient Egypt and Sumeria.
+Stories involving animal grooms and animal totems are found all over the world: from Raven, in the Pacific Northwest, to the anthropomorphic gods of ancient Egypt and Sumeria.
 They reflect the world of our ancestors.
-In mythology the snake and the bird were two of the earliest deities, and animal grooms/brides.
-Along with the butterfly they symbolise metamorphosis and rebirth.
+In mythology, the snake and the bird were two of the earliest deities, and animal grooms/brides.
+Along with the butterfly, they symbolise metamorphosis and rebirth.

-For Maori and Greek cultures the butterfly symbolises the soul (or Psyche), while the Greek god Eros is represented by the swan.
+For Maori and Greek cultures, the butterfly symbolises the soul (or Psyche), while the Greek god Eros is represented by the swan.
 Long associated with love, the swan was sacred to Aphrodite, and was regarded as prophetic to the sun god Apollo.
-The primordial Greek Sun God, Helios, travelled in a barge, or chariot, drawn by swans.
-Similar to the Slavic sun goddess Solntse, and the Baltic sun goddess Saule.
+The primordial Greek Sun God, Helios, travelled in a barge, or chariot, drawn by swans, similar to the Slavic sun goddess Solntse, and the Baltic sun goddess Saule.

-In the Celtic tradition the swan symbolised the soul, the eternal and, of course, love.
-Irish bards wore cloaks of swan feathers, and would have known the story of the White Swans of the Wilderness.
-The children of the Tuatha de Danaan, who settled Ireland, and became the Sidhe after the invasion of the Milesians.
+In the Celtic tradition, the swan symbolised the soul, the eternal and, of course, love.
+Irish bards wore cloaks of swan feathers, and would have known the story of the White Swans of the Wilderness, the children of the Tuatha de Danaan, who settled Ireland, and became the Sidhe, after the invasion of the Milesians.